Michigan Retail Fraud FAQs

 How much does it cost to hire a lawyer for retail fraud?

 You can find retail fraud defense lawyers in various price ranges.
-New lawyers, those struggling for business, multi-practice attorneys, and public defenders doing retained side-work, often charge discounted fees.
+New lawyers, those struggling for business, multi-practice attorneys, and public defenders doing retained side work often charge discounted fees.
 Like most things in life, “you get what you pay for.”
 Lawyers charge fees commensurate with their experience, reputation, track record of success, specialization, and other factors.
 It is always best to talk with several lawyers and meet them if possible.
 The consequences of retail fraud can negatively impact the accused’s life.
 Such an important decision deserves serious consideration.
 An attorney should be fair and affordable; however, you should not trust your fate to the lowest bidder.
 Try to think about the “cost” question in reverse.
-Ask yourself, “what will might it cost me in terms of money and stress if I get a bad result because I didn’t hire the best lawyer available?”
+Ask yourself, “What might it cost me in terms of money and stress if I get a bad result because I didn’t hire the best lawyer available?”

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.